Dietrich von Jagow: Under the Nazi Regime

 Starting in March 1933, Jagow served as the commissioner of the Württemberg state police.
 On 8 March 1933, Jagow was appointed police commissioner by Hitler using his powers under the Reichstag Fire Decree as a justification.
 As police commissioner, Jagow started what was described as a "reign of terror", allowing the Württemberg SA to beat up Jews, Communists and Social Democrats.
 On 9 March 1933, Jagow founded a hilfspolizei (auxiliary police) that consisted of members of the SA, SS, and the Stahlhelm under the pretext that a Communist revolution was imminent in Württemberg.
 On the night of 10 March 1933, Jagow had over 200 KPD members arrested without charge.
-Jagow had all of the offices belonging to the KPD and the SPD in Württemberg shut down as a threat to public order.
+Jagow had all of the offices belonging to the KPD and the SPD in Württemberg shut down as threats to public order.
 Shortly afterwards, Jagow had the hilfspolizei arrest the leaders of the Württemberg SPD and seized the offices and newspapers of the Social Democrats.
 In Stuttgart, he personally led the SA in shutting down the Communist and Social Democratic offices for Württemberg.
 Jagow seized all of the newspaper presses that belonged to the Communist and Social Democratic newspapers and then had the state of Württemberg sell the presses for a nominal sum to a Nazi publisher, Fritz Kiehn of Tubingen.
 The Nazis had much more success in winning the support of German Protestants while German Catholics by and large retained their loyalty to the Zenturm.
 As Germany was a Protestant majority country, this electoral limitation was not an insurmountable handicap but in Württemberg, which had a Catholic majority, the Nazis did not have the support of the majority of the people.
 Moreover, the working class of the industrial city of Stuttgart tended to vote for either the Social Democrats or the Communists.
 The sense of being a minority made the Württemberg Nazis inclined to use violent methods to impose their will on the population.

+Dietrich von Jagow wearing his SA uniform, 1933.